m0sys/kalman/README.md

 # kalman
 Implementation of Kalman filtering for IMU and GPS sensor.

-> Probably the most straight-forward and open implementation of KF/EKF filters used for sensor fusion of GPS/IMU data.
+> Probably the most straight-forward and open implementation of KF/EKF filters used for sensor fusion of GPS/IMU data found on the inter-webs

 # Overview